swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Inference of API-level property wrappers

 For a given property wrapper attached to a parameter, the compiler will infer whether that wrapper is part of the function signature based on whether the wrapper must have an external effect on the argument at the call-site.
-This proposal limits external argument effects to the case where the property wrapper allows the caller to pass an instance of the projected-value type, which means the property wrapper [supports projected-value initialization](#passing-a-projected-value-argument) via `init(projectedValue:)` and there are no arguments in the wrapper attribute.
+This proposal limits external argument effects to the case where the property wrapper allows the caller to pass an instance of the projected-value type, which means the property wrapper supports projected-value initialization via `init(projectedValue:)` and there are no arguments in the wrapper attribute.

 A property wrapper will only be inferred as API if `init(projectedValue:)` is declared directly in the nominal property wrapper type.
 This is to ensure that the same decision is always made regardless of which module the property wrapper is applied in.
-This is also the same strategy that is used today to determine whether a computed projection property with the `$` prefix should be synthesized when a property wrapper is applied, and whether a property wrapper supports initialization from a wrapped value.
+This is the same strategy that is used to determine whether a computed projection property with the `$` prefix should be synthesized when a property wrapper is applied, and whether a property wrapper supports initialization from a wrapped value.
+Once it is determined whether a property wrapper is API or implementation-detail, normal [overload resolution rules](#overload-resolution-of-backing-property-wrapper-initializer) will apply to the backing property wrapper initializer.

 ### Implementation-detail property wrappers

 By default, property wrappers are implementation detail.
 Attaching an implementation-detail property wrapper attribute to a parameter will synthesize the following local variables in the function body:

 * A local `let`-constant representing the backing storage will be synthesized with the name of the parameter prefixed with an underscore.
 The backing storage is initialized by passing the parameter to `init(wrappedValue:)`.
 * A local computed variable representing the `wrappedValue` of the innermost property wrapper will be synthesized with the same name as the original, unprefixed parameter name.
-If the innermost `wrappedValue` defines a setter, a setter will be synthesized for the local property if the mutability of the composed setter is `nonmutating`.
-The mutability computation is specified in the [appendix](#appendix).
+If the innermost `wrappedValue` defines a setter, a setter will be synthesized for the local property if the [mutability of the composed setter](#mutability-of-composed-wrappedValue-accessors) is `nonmutating`.
 * If the outermost property wrapper defines a `projectedValue` property with a `nonmutating` getter, a local computed variable representing the outermost `projectedValue` will be synthesized and named per the original parameter name prefixed with a dollar sign (`$`).
 If the outermost `projectedValue` defines a setter, a setter for the local computed variable will be synthesized if the `projectedValue` setter is `nonmutating`.